chtammik/poliTheory/README.md

 	- tendencies for paramilitary organization (civilians with weapons)
 	- pursues "redemptive" violence without ethical or legal restraints with goals of internal clensing and expansion
 - pro aggressive & imperialist foreign policy
-- community of & solidarity through capacity/strength
+- community of & solidarity through capacity/strength TO THE EXTREME
 	- promoting the right of a supposedly superior people to dominate
 		- purging society of supposedly inferior elements
 	- moral monopoly / authority on what's decent and what's not